Bringing Braille Basics Home Videos

 Poster with 21st Annual Prison Braille Forum and image of book with braille sticker placed outside an open door.

 The National Prison Braille Network (NPBN) is a national resource dedicated to providing braille materials with support from prison officials and inmates.
-It aims to empower inmates by enabling them to contribute to society by providing braille educational material to blind and low vision children, young adults, and college students.
-With the help of American […]
+It aims to enable inmates to contribute to society by providing braille educational material to blind and low vision children, young adults, and college students.
+With the help of American Printing House for […]

 Empowering Independence: Cultivating Essential Travel Skills